Must try Best Malaysian Breakfast when you visit Beautiful Malaysia

 3. Egg & Toast – Roti Bakar

-Eggs as we known is an excellent source of protein, and for breakfast, we love to have it half boiled!
+Eggs as we knew is an excellent source of protein, and for breakfast, we love to have it half boiled!
 And the result of that is succulent egg white and oozing egg yolk seasoned with a dash of white pepper, preferably Sarawak white pepper and a heap of soy sauce, as you whisk em up together with the given teaspoon and gulp it all down in one shot!
-To top it off, normally we would pair it off with a slices or two of toasted bread, the locals called it roti bakar, where sweet coconut jam are spread over the crispy bread with a huge chunk of frozen butter for perfection!
-It is one of my favorite breakfast!
+To top it off, normally we would pair it off with a slice or two of toasted bread, the locals called it roti bakar, where sweet coconut jam is spread over the crispy bread with a huge chunk of frozen butter for perfection!
+It is one of my favorite breakfasts!